coreeng/core-platform-docs/content/cecg-idp/app/corectl.md

 - others

 To install `corectl`:
-1. download its release binary from the [corectl GitHub Repository](https://github.com/coreeng/corectl)
+1. download its binary from the [corectl GitHub Repository Releases](https://github.com/coreeng/corectl/releases).
 2. make the binary to be located under the `$PATH` environment variable.
 3. initialize it following [README.md](https://github.com/coreeng/corectl/blob/main/README.md#usage)